 We recommend bringing mosquito repellent for your trip because it is more expensive in Costa Rica.

-Additionally, there aren’t a ton of options, especially if you prefer natural products or can only use specific ingredients and products.
+Additionally, there aren’t always a ton of options readily available, especially if you prefer natural products or can only use specific ingredients and products.

 Spray

-For those who don’t want to use DEET, the Repel Natural is one of my favorite DEET free products but I do need to reapply about every half an hour or so.
-A couple of spritz does the trick each time.
+For those who want to use natural products, the Repel Natural with lemon and eucalyptus is one of my favorite DEET free products.
+This works for me but I do need to reapply more often.

 Mosquito Repellent Wipes

 Mosquito wipes are great for those who don’t like to use sprays.
-It is also very convenient to carry as they weigh practically nothing and aren’t considered a liquid (better for those traveling with a carry on).
-These are 30% DEET and lasts up to 10 hours.
+It is also very convenient to carry as they weigh practically nothing and aren’t considered a liquid.
+So those are great options if you’re traveling carry on only.

 We used these on our legs and arms and they worked well for us.
-They’re not my favorite product to use but they are super light to carry.
+I don’t like that you get repellent on your hands, but I love how light they are.

 Insect Repelling Bands